This article originally appeared on VICE Canada.

 "Justin is a very energetic young man.
 It's thanks to him that this whole thing was pulled together," says Simon, watching over the event with a broad smile.
 "Kids are benefitting, and I'm sure it's going to be a long fruitful partnership that Justin has brought into our community."

 The Grand Chief says the gathering is a welcome change of pace.
-Lately, his day-to-day has been devoted to less cheerful endeavours: Kanesatake is preparing for the 25th anniversary of the Oka Crisis, a violent land dispute between Oka residents and the Mohawk community that stretched over three months, starting in July of 1990.
+Lately, his day-to-day has been devoted to less cheerful endeavors: Kanesatake is preparing for the 25th anniversary of the Oka Crisis, a violent land dispute between Oka residents and the Mohawk community that stretched over three months, starting in July of 1990.
 It's a milestone that brings a lot of pain to the surface, he says, so he's grateful for the positivity Darrow's event has brought.

 He explains that many Kanesatake families struggle to get by.
 "There's a big need, unfortunately.
 So it's nice to know that organizations like this exist."